 - Indoors, sow between March and April.

-- Outdoors, directly in the ground or in a nursery bed, plan to sow wallflowers in late spring, between April/May and June.
+- Outdoors, directly in the ground or in a nursery, plan to sow wallflowers in late spring, between April/May and June.

 If sown early in spring, they may flower in summer.
 However, if sown in late spring (May or June), wallflowers will only flower the following spring, behaving as true biennials.
 For early summer sowings, don’t neglect watering!

-Note: annual wallflowers (of the Matthiola genus) should also be sown between March and June.
+Note: annual wallflowers (of the genus Matthiola) are also sown between March and June.

 Required materials